Emer3ld/Woof-s-shop/README.md

-# Woofs the Way!-Customisable dog food app!.
+# Woofs the Way!Customisable dog food app.

 This is a dogs food app where you can customise you dogs food providing a solution for pet owners who want to give their furry friends the best possible nutrition, with Woofs the Way!
 With an easy-to-use design, you can tailor your dog's meals to their specific dietary needs and preferences, ensuring they get all the nutrients they need .
 Whether your pup needs a special diet for weight management, digestive issues, dislikes or allergies, the provides personalised recipes.
 ![image](https://user-images.githubusercontent.com/114082509/235632616-aab60729-a699-427c-830f-12f66c969038.png)